FLOSSBoxIN/FeedMe/patches.md

 - [optimize]Improve layout.
 Remove `summary` layout.
 Now when you select `list` layout, you can set show thumbnail/summary or not.
 - [optimize]Now you can change TTS, but need restart app.
 - [optimize]Change mark read time:
   - Before: enter article and mark it read.
 Now: leave article and mark it read.
   - Before: swipe A to B and mark B read.
 Now: swipe A to B and mark A read.
 - [optimize]Remove Embedly mobilizer.
 - [optimize]Update Spanish, Dutch, French, German, Korean, Portuguese (Brazil).
 - [fix]Fixed hide thumbnail issue.
+You can add max 32 thumbnails.
+If continue add, remove the first set thumbnail.
 - [fix]Fixed default browser issue, add `built-in` option.
 Now `default` means system default browser.
 If the system default browser does not set, show select dialog.

 ### 3.0.4